reinierdevalk/abtab/README.md

     $ which java

-If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above, or you can use the `find` or `locate` commands.
+If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above manually, or you can use the `find` or `locate` commands.

-### 4. `PATH`
+### 4. Adding the installation path to the system `PATH`
 To ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH

+If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

 **Verify that Java is now installed correctly by repeating Step 1 above.**

 ## Adding an installation path to the system `PATH`
 To check whether an installation path is on the system `PATH`, run